pahilt/maas-sdk-go/README.md

 ## Details and usage

-All interaction with API happens through `mass.Client` interface.
+All interaction with API happens through `maas.Client` interface.
 Each application needs to construct instance of `maas.Client`.